Image: Richard Murray | ©

 Submissions on the draft CMS closed on 11 October 2024.
 The 42 submissions received reflect the diverse perspectives of the community.
 Hearings were held on 26-27 November 2024.

-Representatives from the Department of Conservation Te Papa Atawhai (DOC) and Te Hiku iwi are currently reviewing the draft CMS in light of the submissions to identify any changes that may need to be made.
-They will be referring the CMS to the Te Hiku Conservation Board to review in April.
+Representatives from the Department of Conservation Te Papa Atawhai (DOC) and Te Hiku iwi reviewed the draft CMS in light of the submissions and identified changes to be made.
+The draft CMS was formally handed over to Te Hiku Conservation Board (Board) to review in April for their consideration.
+The Board will be referring the draft CMS to the New Zealand Conservation Authority in June 2025 for their consideration and approval.

 Overview